GenomicsAotearoa/tidy-projects/README.md

 _Pause for discussion_

-## 3. Organise the contents into a "tidy" project structure

-- Separate code, data, results

-## 4. Improve the repository
+## 3. Improve the repository

 - (optional) implement version control on the directory and track the changes you make
+- separate code, data, results
 - add documentation
 - (optional) convert analysis/documentation into a markdown (or Rmarkdown) document
    - include metadata
 - update the analysis
+- anything else?

-## 5. Think about how you could make this analysis and data shareable
+## 4. Think about how you could make this analysis and data shareable

 - what are some considerations for the code, analysis, and data?

 _Pause for discussion_

-## 6. (optional) Apply the concepts of tidy projects to one of your existing projects
+## 5. (optional) Apply the concepts of tidy projects to one of your existing projects

 Have a go at tidying up one of your existing projects.